0xAX/linux-insides/SysCall/syscall-1.md

              *__p_syscall_meta_##sname = &__syscall_meta_##sname;
 ```

-If the `CONFIG_FTRACE_SYSCALLS` kernel option does not enabled during kernel configuration, in this way the `SYSCALL_METADATA` macro expands to empty string:
+If the `CONFIG_FTRACE_SYSCALLS` kernel option is not enabled during kernel configuration, the `SYSCALL_METADATA` macro expands to an empty string:

 ```C
 #define SYSCALL_METADATA(sname, nb, ...)